hkust1516csefyp43/ehr-android/README.md

 You could try to fix them, or build a new app that takes on a basic form of current app.

 Here's SIGHT team's vision of the app: https://assets.adobe.com/link/b70f77e2-464e-4f32-5c72-62114c3a50d1?section=activity_public&page=1

-### Iris Scanner?
-What's that about?

-We want to implement an automatic iris scanning process when we click on Triage button.
-If you are building a new app, try building with a facial recognition instead.
-If you're trying to fix the bug within existing app, you could look into how Iristech API could be written better.

 ## Other information